 Prior to joining T.M.C Asser Institute, he was inter alia, a Teaching Fellow at the Faculty of Law, University of Luxembourg for about four years, where he taught Comparative Private International law, Comparative English Law of Contract, and Comparative English Law of Tort.

 He is a qualified Barrister and Solicitor of the Supreme Court of Nigeria since 2008.
 He practised law in reputable law firms for about three years in the area of domestic and international commercial transactions.
 He also holds an LLM in International Commercial Law (with distinction) from the University of Aberdeen.

 His principal research interest is in all aspects of Private International Law/Conflict of Laws, with a special focus on the European Union, Nigeria, and English speaking or Commonwealth Africa.
 He has significant publications on these subjects.
 He accentuates expertise in the Civil and Commercial aspects of European Union Private International Law, and serves as a leading expert in Nigerian Private International Law.
 He is also frequently cited in academic publications.

-The third issue of the Journal of Private International Law for 2020 features the following articles: M Teo,
+The first issue of the Journal of Private International Law for 2021 was released today and it features the following articles: Paul Beaumont,

 The Asser Institute and the IJI are organising a